NodEm9/notification-icon-part-1/README.md

 ### myMethod

-The myMethod() function holds the hard coded notification messgae and makes it available in getNot() function that fires as notifiction icon is click.
-This is used to demostrate how it will work.
+The myMethod() function holds the hard coded notification messgae that is being pushed to msgArrays and makes it available in getNot() function that fires as notifiction icon is click.
+With this we can demonstrate a test of how the notification icon will work in end.
 Its setting getNot() as a parameter value which has also a parameter value of the hard coded message **msgArrays.createNot**

 ![Screenshot-3](https://user-images.githubusercontent.com/42060362/160288177-72c5f595-0032-4752-93a5-a450bda2249f.jpg)